h4o-archive/paramanage/CONVENTION.md

 # OTHERS
 /**
 *
-* Passing arguments as object with key
+* Passing arguments as object with key if agrs > 2
 *
 **/
 function other ({key1: param1, key2: param2,...})